orbisius/orbisius-bbpress-enhancer/readme.txt

 = Benefits / Features =

-* This adds author support for the forum posts i.e. you can change the author of a bbPress forum post.
+* This adds author support for the forum topics and replies i.e. you can change the author of a bbPress forum post.

 * Makes sure that the checkbox Notify me of follow-up replies via email below each forum reply is checked View When you have the checkbox checked this reduces chance of the user forgetting to click it and therefore won't be notified for future replies.